riverrun/openmaize/README.md

 In the Openmaize.AccessControl module:

-* authorize - verify that the user, based on user role, is authorized to access the requested page.
+* :authorize - verify that the user, based on user role, is authorized to access the requested page.
-* authorize_id - verify that the user, based on the user id, is authorized to access the requested page.
+* :authorize_id - verify that the user, based on the user id, is authorized to access the requested page.

+## Email confirmation and password resetting

+* Openmaize.ConfirmEmail - verify the token that was sent to the user by email.
+* Openmaize.ResetPassword - verify the token that was sent to the user by email, but this time so that the user's password can be reset.

-### User creation helper functions
+## Various helper functions

 In the Openmaize.DB module:

 * add_password_hash - take an Ecto changeset, hash the password and add the password hash to the changeset.
 * add_confirm_token - add a confirmation token to the changeset.

-In the Openmaize.ConfirmEmail module:

-* confirm_email - verify the token that was sent to the user by email.
+* add_reset_token - add a reset token to the changeset.
-* reset_password - like `confirm_email`, verify the token that was sent
-to the user by email, but this time so that the user's password can be reset.

 See the relevant module documentation for more details.